Mirnamo/Tic-Tac-Toe-Game/README.md

     python tic_tac_toe.py
     ```

-6. Follow the on-screen instructions to play the game.
+6. Follow instructions to play the game.

-## Controls
+## Game Controls

 - Use the mouse to click on the square where you want to place your mark.
 - Press 'g' to switch between player vs. player and player vs. AI modes.